Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_10.md

 request ,

-now what will happen is the client will send a request and the server accepts the requestes and it must send back a prooper responce , therefore one client and one server can communicate with each other easily but say we have multiple clients , then the multiple client will send requests using the same http request , and then the server will process the request and then send the responce to the client
+now what will happen is the client will send a request and the server accepts the requests and it must send back a proper response , therefore one client and one server can communicate with each other easily but say we have multiple clients , then the multiple client will send requests using the same http request , and then the server will process the request and then send the response to the client

 eg. You have a node that controls led panel and that node should communicate to outside node , say you need to send a msg to the led node to turn on a LED when